-Estimated Tax, Alternative Minimum Tax, and Certain Tax Credits
+Estimated Tax and Alternative Minimum Tax

-These items do not apply to homeowners associations electing to file Form 1120-H. See the instructions for line 21, later, for a list of the tax credits that do not apply.
-However, a homeowners association that does not elect to file Form 1120-H may be required to make payments of estimated tax.
-Because the election is not made until the return is filed, Form 1120-H provides lines for estimated tax payments and the crediting of overpayments against estimated tax if payments or overpayments apply.
+These items do not apply to homeowners associations electing to file Form 1120-H. However, a homeowners association that does not elect to file Form 1120-H may be required to make payments of estimated tax.
+Because the election is not made until the return is filed, Form 1120-H provides lines for estimated tax payments and the crediting of overpayments against tax if estimated tax payments or overpayments apply.